 The Duchess of Kent is perhaps one of the least known members of The Royal Family, but despite this, she has consistently remained a firm favourite for royal watchers around the globe.
-The 85-year-old made a rare but welcome appearance at the wedding of Prince Harry and Meghan Markle in May.
 She has been suffering from ill health in recent years meaning her public appearances are becoming more scarce, but her story as a member of The Royal Family is an inspiring one, and for many years, she lived a secret life without anybody ever discovering her secret identity.

 The Duchess’s secret life began in the late 1990s following her withdrawal from public life in 1996.
 Shortly after leaving palace life, the Duchess found employment in a new job in Hull.
 For ten years Katharine worked as a music teacher at a primary school.
 Most amazingly of all, her real identity was never detected meaning she could do a job she loved without intrusion.